-Disclosure to the market is not required where each of the three following conditions is and remains satisfied:
+Disclosure of Market Sensitive Information to the market is not required while each of the three following conditions remain satisfied:

 - 1. one or more of the following apply: - it would be a breach of a law to disclose the information; - the information concerns an incomplete proposal or negotiation; - the information comprises matters of supposition or is insufficiently definite to warrant disclosure; - the information is generated for the internal management purposes of the Company; or - the information is a trade secret; and - 2. the information is confidential and the ASX has not formed the view that the information has ceased to be confidential; and - 3. a reasonable person would not expect the information to be disclosed.